-Campaign resources groups together a set of ads and placements for a single advertiser.
-Campaigns have a start and end date, define a set of landing pages, and contain a few other global settings.
+Campaign resource groups together a set of ads and placements for a single advertiser.
+Campaigns have a start and end date, specify a default landing page, and contain a few other global settings.
 A campaign is assigned to a single advertiser, however a single advertiser may be associated with multiple campaigns.

 DCM users can learn more about managing campaigns in the DCM help center.

 Placement resource represents a fixed block of ad space on a site.
 It defines where an advertisement can serve, its physical dimensions, pricing information, and other key properties.
 One or more ads are linked to each placement.

 Placements can optionally be grouped into

 PlacementGroups.
 These groups can be used to describe a set of placements on the same page (known as a roadblock), or a set of placements that span multiple pages (known as a package).

 DCM users can learn more about placement properties in the DCM help center.

 Ad resource is most often used to link a creative to a placement.
 It contains basic properties such as the size of the containing placement, whether or not the ad is active, and start and end times for the ad.
 In the simplest case, an ad represents a 1:1 relationship between a creative and a placement.
 However, ads can also be used to link multiple creatives to a single placement (known as a creative rotation) or vice-versa.

 While the standard use case for ads is to deliver creatives to placements, some ads types are instead used for tracking clicks and impressions.
 DCM users can learn more in the DCM help center.

 Creative is a wrapper around one or more files representing an advertisement.
 Most creatives are graphical, containing images or videos, but a few are more complex types such as HTML code for popups or text-only tracking creatives.